International Forgiveness Day: 3 Celebs We Should Forgive & 3 We Shouldn't

 Again we revisit the drug abuse and bipolar issue with him, and we’ve forgiven Amy Winehouse, but Mel has gone even farther off the deep end than Charlie Sheen has.
 At this point, we’re not even sure how he could begin to redeem himself.
 Sure, he can apologize, lay low, make some more movies, and hope for the best... but all that hatred and anger inside him is coming from somewhere, and it’s not the sort of thing people just get over.

 Mel needs to do some serious work on himself, and maybe some day he’ll be worthy of forgiveness, but right now?
 Right now he’s not even worthy of respect.

-Related: Amy Winehouse, Arnold Schwarzenegger, Brian Austin Green, Brooke Mueller, Charlie Sheen, Chris Brown, Chuck Lorre, Denise Richards, Harrison Ford, Heidi Fleiss, Indiana Jones and the Kingdom of the Crystal Skull, Maria Shriver, Megan Fox, Mel Gibson, Michael Bay, Oksana Grigorieva, Rihanna, Shia LaBeouf, Two And A Half Men, Starpulse Exclusives, Celebrity, Cheaters, Controversies and Scandals, Divorce, Deaths, Arrests & Convictions, DUIs, Substance Abuse & Rehab, Bullies
+Related: Amy Winehouse, Arnold Schwarzenegger, Brian Austin Green, Brooke Mueller, Charlie Sheen, Chris Brown, Chuck Lorre, Denise Richards, Harrison Ford, Heidi Fleiss, Indiana Jones and the Kingdom of the Crystal Skull, Maria Shriver, Megan Fox, Mel Gibson, Michael Bay, Oksana Grigorieva, Rihanna, Shia LaBeouf, Two And A Half Men, Starpulse Exclusives, Celebrity, Cheaters, Controversies and Scandals, Splits, Deaths, Arrests & Convictions, DUIs, Substance Abuse & Rehab, Bullies

 © 2011 Starpulse.com